Estimated reading time: 6 minutes

 Used price range: $15,000 to $200,000

+The skid steer is rounding out the list of machinery in our construction equipment guide.
 The flexibility of skid steers makes them a popular choice for businesses in the construction industry.
 Skid steers are smaller and weigh much less than tractors, front-end loaders, and excavators.
 As a result, they can be transported to and from job sites easier.
-Although smaller than their heavy equipment counterparts, skid steers pack quite a bit of power, not to mention a robust hydraulic flow rate.
+In addition, although smaller than their heavy equipment counterparts, skid steers pack quite a bit of power, not to mention a robust hydraulic flow rate.

 New price range: $25,000 to $80,000

 Balboa Capital hopes that you found this construction equipment guide to be helpful.
 The new and used price range for each type of equipment featured in this blog post may vary depending on the equipment vendor, manufacturer, or heavy equipment auction you choose.
 The model, features, specifications, age, and condition of the equipment will also impact its price.
 If you would like to finance construction equipment, give us a try.
 We are the choice of construction industry professionals nationwide who want fast, easy, and hassle-free financing solutions.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.